robinxb/NodejsDebug/README.md

-a  simple plugin for sublime text2 to debug node file  in  WebKit based browser.(os:window)
+A simple plugin for sublime text2 to debug node file  in Chorme based browser.(os:**MacOS**)

-## Getting Started
+I've port this to MacOS.
+It works fine on my Mac OS X 10.9.1 with Sublime Text Build 3047.

 ### Requirements